Microsoft Surface Duo: $1,399 price, Sept. 10 release and how to preorder

 Surface Duo specs

-- 8.3 inches of total screen real estate when opened fully, running at an effective resolution of 2700x1800
+- 8.3 inches of total screen real estate when opened fully, running at an effective resolution of 2,700x1,800 pixels

 - Snapdragon 855, 6GB DRAM